The 1980s were all like ...

 The Dark Crystal — 1982

-The result was the stuff made of nightmares.
+The result is the stuff of nightmares.

 ^^I mean, look at that!
 What the hell?!?!